Leugard/cyberion/README.md

 # cyberion
-This will contains all of project from cyberion discord server
+This will contains all of project from cyberion discord server.